Volibear Build Guide by shukmeister

 Ninja Tabi: Good against strong early game AD champions.
 I almost always sell it for a Merc Treads later in the game.

-Doran's Shield: Excellent buy for countering strong early game AD opponents.
+Doran's Shield: This used to be an excellent buy for stopping early aggression, but the recent nerfs and changes to defensive masteries remove its potential as a viable option.
 The bonus health works great against no sustain characters like Darius and Riven, for each Frenzy bite will do even more damage.

 Zephyr: This is hands down the best S3 replacement for Ionic Spark.
 Although it does not have as strong of a synergy, the bonus movement speed and tenacity allow you to keep up with your opponents and thus land more Thunder Claws hits.
 As the new primary Volibear attack speed item, I highly advise picking it up in every game.
 The movement speed boost also allows me to save tier 2 boots until much later in the game.